JimmyJiang666/jimmyjiang666.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Muyan Jiang.
 I am currently an undergraduate in New York University, Abu Dhabi, UAE, where I am completing my senior year with a double major in Mathematics and Computer Sciences.
-I am currently applying for PhD programs in the field of computational sciences and mathematics.
+I am an incoming PhD student at UC Berkeley’s Industrial Engineering and Operations Research.

 My undergraduate education is in a global liberal arts school where I have studied in many places including Abu Dhabi, New York, Turkey, Bulgaria, Sri Lanka, etc. I have taken classes from various disciplines including Mathematics, Computer Sciences, Economy, Astronomy, Biology, Political Sciences, Arabic Language, Photography, etc.